Our Initiatives

 Silicon Valley Guaranteed Income Project

-An Initiative Led by Amigos de Guadalupe
+An initiative is led by Amigos de Guadalupe.

 parents